openshift/managed-cluster-config/README.md

 ## Prometheus and Alertmanager persistent storage

-Persistent storage is configured using the configmap `cluster-monitoring-config`, which is read by the cluster-monitoring-operator to generate PersistentVolumeClaims and attach them to the Prometheus and Alertmanager pods.
+Persistent storage is configured using the configmap `ConfigMap/openshift-monitoring/cluster-monitoring-config`, which is read by the cluster-monitoring-operator to generate PersistentVolumeClaims and attach them to the Prometheus and Alertmanager pods.

 ## SRE Authorization

-Instead of SRE having the `cluster-admin` role, a new ClusterRole, `osd-sre-admin`, is created with some permissions removed.
+Instead of SRE having the `cluster-admin` role, a new ClusterRole, `ClusterRole.rbac.authorization.k8s.io/osd-sre-admin`, is created with some permissions removed.
 The ClusterRole can be regenerated in the `generate/sre-authorization` directory.
 The role is granted to SRE via `osd-sre-admins` group.

 To elevate privileges, SRE can add themselves to the group `osd-sre-cluster-admins`, which is bound to the ClusterRole `cluster-admin`.
 When this group is created and managed by Hive, all users are wiped because the SelectorSyncSet will always have `users: null`.
 Therefore, SRE will get elevated privileges for a limited time.

 ## Curated Operators

 Initially OSD will support a subset of operators only.
 These are managed by patching the OCP shipped OperatorSource CRs.
-See `deploy/osd-curated-operators`.
+See `SelectorSyncSet.hive.openshift.io/osd-curated-operators`.

 NOTE that ClusterVersion is being patched to add overrides.
 If other overrides are needed we'll have to tune how we do this patching.
 It must be done along with the OperatorSource patching to ensure CVO doesn't revert the OperatorSource patching.